mdLafrance/grepenv/README.md

 </div>

 ## About
-A simple tool to search through your environment.
+A little tool to search through your environment.

-Provides additional options for highlighting, searching specifically keys or values, and extracting values from best match keys.
+I made `grepenv` to simplify the process of calling various combinations of `env | grep | sort`, and replicating my aliases for this across machines.

 ## Installation
 `grepenv` can be installed using pip, but [pipx]([pipx](https://github.com/pypa/pipx)) is recommended: